HonestGamingInc/TF2_SauRay/README.md

 # Features

 * Accurate anti-wallhack (tackles small holes, secondary visibility and much more: see [here](https://honestgaming.io/sauray.html) for more details).
-* Adaptive support for ultra-high-latency (under improvement)
+* Ultra-high-latency support via specialized lookaheads
 * Sound origin randomization
 * Supports instances with more than one daemon (see [Server launch procedure](#server-launch-procedure))
 * A simple pipeline for map conversion to SauRay consumable form (see [Content preparation pipeline](#content-preparation-pipeline))